-To enhance safety and reduce operating costs it is expected CAM will eventually become driverless once autonomous vehicles have been approved for use in the UK and the appropriate safety regulations have been established.
+To enhance safety and reduce operating costs it is desirable for CAM to become driverless once autonomous vehicles have been approved for use in the UK and the appropriate safety regulations have been established.

-The CAM scheme is scalable and has the potential to further increase carrying capacity in line with the future demands as it is encouraged and support a modal shift away from the private car following the scheme's introduction.
+The CAM scheme is scalable and has the potential to further increase carrying capacity in line with the future demands as it is anticipated that there may be a greater shift from the private car to CAM following the scheme's introduction.